RZ9569/DZ3/GID guidelines.md

 * _Git merge **branch_name** - merge branches_

+* _Git pull - downloading information from a remote repository_

+* _Git push - sending our version to a remote repository_

 ## 1) Text formatting

 1. In order to turn text in to cursive, you have to put one star(*) symbols from each side of the required text